-Immediately prior to founding the Fairfax Group, Mr. Hershman served as Deputy Auditor General for the Foreign Assistance Program of the U.S. Agency for International Development (USAID), where he led investigations and audits of major U.S. funded projects overseas, and was responsible for worldwide security at all foreign AID missions.
+Immediately prior to founding the Fairfax Group, Mr. Hershman served as Deputy Auditor General for the Foreign Assistance Program of the United States Agency for International Development (USAID), where he led investigations and audits of major United States funded projects overseas, and was responsible for worldwide security at all foreign AID missions.
 Mr. Hershman was awarded the Superior Honor Medal for his service at USAID.

 UN Global Compact

-Olajobi Makinwa is the UN Global Compact staff responsible for the UN Global Compact’s 10th principle on Transparency and Anti-Corruption.
+Olajobi Makinwa is the UN Global Compact Head of Transparency and Anti-Corruption Initiatives responsible for the UN Global Compact’s 10th principle on Transparency and Anti-Corruption.
 As part of her assignment, she assists UN Global Compact participants in the implementation of their commitment to the 10th principle.
 She also heads the 10th Principle Working Group that provides strategic direction to the work of the UN Global Compact on transparency and conducting business with ethics and integrity.

-Prior to joining the UN Global Compact, Olajobi was the Executive Director of Amnesty International South Africa.
+Prior to joining the UN Global Compact, Ms. Makinwa was the Executive Director of Amnesty International South Africa.

 Center for Responsible Enterprise and Trade (CREATe)